RetroAchievements/RAWeb/README.md

 > Connect with a database client of you choice using the forwarded ports
 > or use phpMyAdmin which runs at http://localhost:64080 by default.

-Use mailhog as SMTP server for local mails testing:
+Use mailpit as SMTP server for local mails testing:

 ```dotenv
 MAIL_MAILER=smtp